Relocating with Your Child After Divorce

 Notice to the other parent.
 Most states require written notice to the non-custodial parent before a move.
 The required notice period varies:

-- 30 days in some states (such as Arizona and Michigan)
+- 45 days in some states (such as Arizona) and 30 days in others (such as Michigan)

 - 45 to 60 days is common in many jurisdictions